moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 ---------------
 Even though you haven't completed :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` ever, you can still run this tutorial's demo.
 But, it is suggested to start with steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` for better understanding what's going on in this tutorial.

-Get The Necessary 3D Pointcloud Data For Octomap Creation
+How to create 3D Pointcloud Data for Octomap Creation
 ---------------------------------------------------------
 In this tutorial, you can use `previously recorded 3D pointcloud data <https://drive.google.com/file/d/1fPtDAtJKIiw2gpFOOwA2TrPZOfFU053W/view?usp=sharing>`_ or you can record your own bag file.
 For recording bag, firstly, it can be both run ``depth_camera_envrionment.launch.py`` and recorded bag using following commands.